- Brand name

 It may be necessary to change the dose or stop using one of the medicines.
 This applies to both prescription and non-prescription medicines, especially:

-- self-administered non-prescription medicines, such as St John’s Wort, ginseng and ginkgo biloba.
+- self-administered non-prescription medicines, such as St John’s Wort, ginseng and ginkgo biloba

-How will ANGIOMAX® be used
+How will ANGIOMAX® be given

 Your doctor will give you ANGIOMAX® into a vein as an injection and/or as a continuous infusion.